MacPaw/OpenAI/README.md

      public let topP: Double?
      /// How many chat completion choices to generate for each input message. public let n: Int?
-     /// If set, partial message deltas will be sent, like in ChatGPT.
-Tokens will be sent as data-only `server-sent events` as they become available, with the stream terminated by a data: [DONE] message. public let stream: Bool?
      /// Up to 4 sequences where the API will stop generating further tokens.
 The returned text will not contain the stop sequence. public let stop: [String]?
      /// The maximum number of tokens to generate in the completion.